Serbianisation: Accusations of Serbianisation in North Macedonia

 The historical event that created the Yugoslav Macedonian republic on 2 August 1944 was viewed differently through political party rivalries.
-The Social Democrats (SDSM) celebrate it while during 1990s the VMRO-DPMNE had condemned it as part of a Serbification project.
-In 2015, Ljubčo Georgievski, who is former prime minister of the country, accused VMRO-DPMNE of serbianising the country and said that there was a process of Serbianisation of the Macedonian people.
+The Social Democratic Union of Macedonia (SDSM) celebrate it while during 1990s the VMRO-DPMNE had condemned it as part of a Serbification project.
+In 2015, Ljubčo Georgievski, who is founder of the VMRO-DPMNE and former prime minister of the country, accused VMRO-DPMNE of serbianising the country and said that there was a process of Serbianisation of the Macedonian people.
+However, a Macedonian political analyst disputed this argument and argued that Macedonian politics led towards bulgarianisation then instead for favouring Bulgarian historical figures.
 According to the university professor Dimitar Mirchev in the relations between Belgrade and Skopje, there is an imbalance in the presence of Serbian culture in North Macedonia, but it would be an exaggeration to describe it as a Serbianisation.
+Subsequently, Ljubčo Georgievski harshly criticised the new VMRO-DPMNE government, claiming it turned sharply towards the "Serbian world".
 In July 2025 the European Parliament adopted a resolution on the report on North Macedonia's progress towards EU accession where concern was expressed about the role of the "Serbian world" project in the country.
 It is claimed there that some representatives of the Hristijan Mickoski's government have promoted this concept, that seeks to establish a Serbian sphere of influence in the Balkan region.
 Per Ali Ahmeti, the leader of the Democratic Union for Integration, the ruling VMRO-DPMNE government fostered a growing influence of the "Serbian World" at the expense of the country’s sovereignty and its aspirations for European integration, while employing strong anti-Albanian and anti-Bulgarian rhetoric.
+In 2026, Bulgarian historian Konstantin Golev stated that some kind of Stockholm syndrome has been observed in North Macedonia towards Serbia.